rikosintie/Create-PingInfo/README.md

 The output is formatted to work with Nirsoft.net's PingInfoView.

-PingInfoView is a free tool for Windows from [Nirsoft](http://www.nirsoft.net/utils/multiple_ping_tool.html) that allows you to ping multiple hosts at one time.
+PingInfoView is a free tool for Windows from [Nirsoft PingInfoView](http://www.nirsoft.net/utils/multiple_ping_tool.html) that allows you to ping multiple hosts at one time.
 It is a really great tool.

 I use it during core switch cutovers to make sure that all servers/switches/devices are up after the cutover.
 To manually create the list of switches at a large site is time consuming but this script will do it in a second.